Salted Caramel Banana Cream Pie

 The key to making this Salted Caramel Banana Cream Pie is the homemade pastry cream.
 It's such a simple base for desserts but so reminiscent of times when everything was slowly cooked and handmade.
 I can't leave this stuff alone!
 You can flavor it with either pure vanilla extract or a vanilla bean.
 The vanilla bean just takes it up a notch.

 The salted caramel can be made from scratch or you can even grab a jar of high-quality caramel from the store to save some time.
-Add a little sprinkle of sea salt flakes to the caramel and you are all set!
+It needs to be a thick caramel — I like to use Trader Joe’s Salted Caramel Sauce in a jar or make my own Easy Homemade Caramel Sauce.

 Click the links below for more pie recipes: